Personal profile

 The remarkable increase in life expectancy has been estimated to result in a global rise of elderly people worldwide.
 This will inevitably lead to an increase in the number of people suffering from complex non-communicable diseases and infectious diseases for which ageing is the major risk factor.
 The high prevalence of complex diseases among the elderly is at least partially caused by a decline in the protective functions of both the innate and adaptive immune system over time, a process we termed as 'immunoageing'.
 HeFeng and team seek to understand the underlying molecular and cellular mechanisms through which the immune functions decline.
 They discover that one key familial Parkinson’s disease (PD) gene (PARK7, encoding DJ-1) critically regulates the immunoageing process, not only in conventional T cell compartments (Zeng et al., EMBO Reports, 2022), but also in regulatory T cells using both rodent animal models and patients with DJ-1 deficiency (Danileviciute, et al., Nature Metabolism, 2022).
 Mechanistically, they reveal that DJ-1 regulates T cell homeostasis via modulating the activity of pyruvate dehydrogenase (PDH), the key gatekeeper enzyme of the tricarboxylic acid (TCA) cycle.
 Although the PDH enzyme activity is known to be tightly regulated by several PDH kinases and phosphatases, their findings add a new dimension to the regulation of the PDH complex and enable a better understanding of the PDH supercomplex system.
 Their discovery paves the way to make T cells “younger” when the people become older, which might have critical implementations in various ageing-associated diseases.

 Beyond investigating rare genetic causes of PD cases, HeFeng and team further asked whether the observed DJ-1-deficiency mediated immunological dysregulation could be also applicable to a broader spectrum of PD, i.e., idiopathic PD (iPD).
-In another original work led by HeFeng (Capelle et al., Nature Communications, 2023), they found an enhanced cytotoxic immune milieu in early-to-mid stage iPD, with a much higher frequency of terminally-differentiated effector CD8 T (TEMRA) and enhanced cytotoxic pathways in CD8 TEMRA of PD patients.
+In another original work led by HeFeng (Capelle et al., Nature Communications, 2023), they found an enhanced cytotoxic immune milieu in early-to-mid stage iPD, with a much higher frequency of terminally-differentiated effector memory CD8 T (TEMRA) and enhanced cytotoxic pathways in CD8 TEMRA of PD patients.
 The frequency of CD8 TEMRA was negatively correlated with disease duration, suggesting a contribution to iPD pathogenesis.
 As a natural extension, HeFeng and team are currently investigating the molecular mechanisms promoting or suppressing the differentiation of CD8 TEMRA and their implementation in PD pathogenesis via several external competitive funds.

 Theme 2: Experimental Systems Immunology

 In parallel to their efforts in basic immunology, based on their long-term interest in holistic research, HeFeng has led the establishment of a deep immunophenotyping systems-immunology pipeline at a single-cell level and successfully applied it to several non-communicable or infectious diseases, such as COVID-19 (Capelle et al., Cell Reports Medicine, 2022) or allergy (Pogorelov et al., Nature Communications, 2024).
 Those unbiased data-driven approaches have led to several unexpected discoveries.
+The team has full access to high-throughput single-cell Omics platforms including in-house BD HT Xpress and 10X.

-1, Egle Danileviciute*, Ni Zeng*, Christophe M. Capelle, Nicole Paczia, Mark A. Gillespie, Henry Kurniawan, Mohaned Benzarti, Myriam P.Merz, Djalil Coowar, Sabrina Fritah, Daniela Maria Vogt Weisenhorn, Gemma Gomez Giro, Melanie Grusdat, Alexandre Baron, Coralie Guerin, Davide G. Franchina, Cathy Léonard, Olivia Domingues, Sylvie Delhalle, Wolfgang Wurst, Jonathan D. Turner, Jens Christian Schwamborn, Johannes Meiser, Rejko Krüger, Jeff Ranish, Dirk Brenner, Carole L. Linster, Rudi Balling, Markus Ollert, Feng Q. Hefeng#, PARK7/DJ-1 promotes pyruvate dehydrogenase activity and maintains Treg homeostasis during aging.
+1, Egle Danileviciute*, Ni Zeng*, Christophe M. Capelle, Nicole Paczia, Mark A. Gillespie, Henry Kurniawan, Mohaned Benzarti, Myriam P.Merz, Djalil Coowar, Sabrina Fritah, Daniela Maria Vogt Weisenhorn, Gemma Gomez Giro, Melanie Grusdat, Alexandre Baron, Coralie Guerin, Davide G. Franchina, Cathy Léonard, Olivia Domingues, Sylvie Delhalle, Wolfgang Wurst, Jonathan D. Turner, Jens Christian Schwamborn, Johannes Meiser, Rejko Krüger, Jeff Ranish, Dirk Brenner, Carole L. Linster, Rudi Balling, Markus Ollert, Feng Q. HeFeng#, PARK7/DJ-1 promotes pyruvate dehydrogenase activity and maintains Treg homeostasis during aging.
 Nature Metabolism, 2022, May 26, 4, 589-607 Access: https://www.nature.com/articles/s42255-022-00576-y.

-2, Christophe M. Capelle, Séverine Ciré, Fanny Hedin, Maxime Hansen, Lukas Pavelka, Kamil Grzyb, Dimitrios Kyriakis, Oliver Hunewald, Maria Konstantinou, Dominique Revets, Vera Tslaf, Tainá M. Marques, Clarissa P. C. Gomes, Alexandre Baron, Olivia Domingues, Mario Gomez, Ni Zeng, Fay Betsou, Patrick May, Alexander Skupin, Antonio Cosma, Rudi Balling, Rejko Krüger, Markus Ollert#, Feng Q. Hefeng#, Early-to-mid stage idiopathic Parkinson’s disease shows enhanced cytotoxicity and differentiation in CD8 T-cells in females.
+2, Christophe M. Capelle, Séverine Ciré, Fanny Hedin, Maxime Hansen, Lukas Pavelka, Kamil Grzyb, Dimitrios Kyriakis, Oliver Hunewald, Maria Konstantinou, Dominique Revets, Vera Tslaf, Tainá M. Marques, Clarissa P. C. Gomes, Alexandre Baron, Olivia Domingues, Mario Gomez, Ni Zeng, Fay Betsou, Patrick May, Alexander Skupin, Antonio Cosma, Rudi Balling, Rejko Krüger, Markus Ollert#, Feng Q. HeFeng#, Early-to-mid stage idiopathic Parkinson’s disease shows enhanced cytotoxicity and differentiation in CD8 T-cells in females.
 Nature Communications (selected as Featured Article).
 2023, Nov 20.
 14:7461.
 Access: https:/www.nature.com/articles/s41467-023-43053-0.

-3, Ni Zeng*, Christophe M Capelle*, Alexandre Baron, Takumi Kobayashi, Severine Cire, Vera Tslaf, Cathy Leonard, Djalil Coowar, Haruhiko Koseki, Astrid M Westendorf, Jan Buer, Dirk Brenner, Rejko Krüger, Rudi Balling, Markus Ollert, Feng Q. Hefeng#, DJ-1 depletion prevents immunoaging in T-cell compartments.
+3, Ni Zeng*, Christophe M Capelle*, Alexandre Baron, Takumi Kobayashi, Severine Cire, Vera Tslaf, Cathy Leonard, Djalil Coowar, Haruhiko Koseki, Astrid M Westendorf, Jan Buer, Dirk Brenner, Rejko Krüger, Rudi Balling, Markus Ollert, Feng Q. HeFeng#, DJ-1 depletion prevents immunoaging in T-cell compartments.
 EMBO Reports, 2022 Feb 3;e53302.
 Access: https://doi.org/10.15252/embr.202153302.

-4, Dimitrii Pogorelov*, Sebastian Felix Nepomuk Bode*, Xin He*, Javier Ramiro-Garcia, Fanny Hedin, Wim Ammerlaan, Maria Konstantinou, Christophe M. Capelle, Ni Zeng, Aurélie Poli, Olivia Domingues, Guillem Montamat, Oliver Hunewald, Séverine Ciré, Alexandre Baron, Joseph Longworth, Agnieszka Demczuk, Murilo Luiz Bazon, Ingrid Casper, Ludger Klimek, Lorie Neuberger-Castillo, Dominique Revets, Lea Guyonnet, Sylvie Delhalle, Jacques Zimmer, Vladimir Benes, Françoise Codreanu-Morel, Christiane Lehners-Weber, Ilse Weets, Pinar Alper, Dirk Brenner, Jan Gutermuth, Coralie Guerin, Martine Morisset, François Hentges, Reinhard Schneider, Mohamed H. Shamji, Fay Betsou, Paul Wilmes, Enrico Glaab, Antonio Cosma, Jorge Goncalves, Feng Q. Hefeng#, Markus Ollert#, Multiomics approaches disclose very-early molecular and cellular switches during insect-venom allergen-specific immunotherapy.
+4, Dimitrii Pogorelov*, Sebastian Felix Nepomuk Bode*, Xin He*, Javier Ramiro-Garcia, Fanny Hedin, Wim Ammerlaan, Maria Konstantinou, Christophe M. Capelle, Ni Zeng, Aurélie Poli, Olivia Domingues, Guillem Montamat, Oliver Hunewald, Séverine Ciré, Alexandre Baron, Joseph Longworth, Agnieszka Demczuk, Murilo Luiz Bazon, Ingrid Casper, Ludger Klimek, Lorie Neuberger-Castillo, Dominique Revets, Lea Guyonnet, Sylvie Delhalle, Jacques Zimmer, Vladimir Benes, Françoise Codreanu-Morel, Christiane Lehners-Weber, Ilse Weets, Pinar Alper, Dirk Brenner, Jan Gutermuth, Coralie Guerin, Martine Morisset, François Hentges, Reinhard Schneider, Mohamed H. Shamji, Fay Betsou, Paul Wilmes, Enrico Glaab, Antonio Cosma, Jorge Goncalves, Feng Q. HeFeng#, Markus Ollert#, Multiomics approaches disclose very-early molecular and cellular switches during insect-venom allergen-specific immunotherapy.
 Nature Communications, 2024, Nov.
 26, 15: 10266.
 Access: https://www.nature.com/articles/s41467-024-54684-2.

-5, Christophe M. Capelle*, Séverine Ciré*, Olivia Domingues, Isabelle Ernens, Fanny Hedin, Aurélie Fischer, Chantal J. Snoeck, Wim Ammerlaan, Maria Konstantinou, Kamil Grzyb, Alexander Skupin, Cara L. Carty, Christiane Hilger, Georges Gilson, Aljosa Celebic, Paul Wilmes, Antonio Del Sol, Ian M. Kaplan, Fay Betsou, Tamir Abdelrahman, Antonio Cosma, Michel Vaillant, Guy Fagherazzi, Markus Ollert#, Feng Q. Hefeng#, Combinatorial analysis reveals highly coordinated early-stage immune reactions that predict later antiviral immune responses in mild COVID-19 patients.
+5, Christophe M. Capelle*, Séverine Ciré*, Olivia Domingues, Isabelle Ernens, Fanny Hedin, Aurélie Fischer, Chantal J. Snoeck, Wim Ammerlaan, Maria Konstantinou, Kamil Grzyb, Alexander Skupin, Cara L. Carty, Christiane Hilger, Georges Gilson, Aljosa Celebic, Paul Wilmes, Antonio Del Sol, Ian M. Kaplan, Fay Betsou, Tamir Abdelrahman, Antonio Cosma, Michel Vaillant, Guy Fagherazzi, Markus Ollert#, Feng Q. HeFeng#, Combinatorial analysis reveals highly coordinated early-stage immune reactions that predict later antiviral immune responses in mild COVID-19 patients.
 Cell Reports Medicine, 2022, 3 (4):100600.
 Access: https://www.cell.com/cell-reports-medicine/fulltext/S2666-3791(22)00117-3.

-6, Christophe M. Capelle, Anna Chen, Ni Zeng, Alexandre Baron, Kamil Grzyb, Thais Arns, Alexander Skupin, Markus Ollert, Feng Q. Hefeng#, Stress hormone signaling inhibits Th1 polarization in a CD4 T-cell-intrinsic manner via mTORC1 and the circadian gene PER1.
+6, Christophe M. Capelle, Anna Chen, Ni Zeng, Alexandre Baron, Kamil Grzyb, Thais Arns, Alexander Skupin, Markus Ollert, Feng Q. HeFeng#, Stress hormone signaling inhibits Th1 polarization in a CD4 T-cell-intrinsic manner via mTORC1 and the circadian gene PER1.
 Immunology, 2022, 165 (4):428-444.
 Access: https://onlinelibrary.wiley.com/doi/full/10.1111/imm.13448.

 7, Christophe M. Capelle, Ni Zeng, Egle Danileviciute, Sabrina Freitas Rodrigues, Markus Ollert, Rudi Balling, Feng Q. HeFeng#, Identification of VIMP as a gene inhibiting cytokine production in human CD4+ effector T cells.
 Cell Press iScience, 2021 Mar 9, 24(4): 102289.